-Charlie Keetley was one of 12 children - and there must have been
+Charlie Keetley was one of 12 children - and there must have

-at Bradford City and Reading.
+short stint at Bradford City and Reading.
 He died in 1979.

 Arthur Keetley says: Charlie, always known as Wag, worked in